Everything You Need To Know About Pumpkin

 If you plan on keeping them for as long as a month, gently clean the surface of the pumpkin with hot water and a clean cloth, then promptly wipe them completely dry.

-Pumpkins typically store well for up to 2-3 months, provided that you keep them at a cool temperature, between 10 and 12ºC.
+Pumpkins typically store well for up to 2 to 3 months, if you keep them at a cool temperature, between 10 and 12ºC.
 The garage is a perfect place to store them – but do not store them on the cold, concrete floor.
 Keep them away from fruits that release ripening ethylene gas like apples or pears.

 You can freeze cooked pumpkin (or purée,) but canning raw pumpkin is not recommended.